ahmadshahal/Celestial-Bodies-Simulator/README.md

 ## Intro
-Celestial Bodies Simulator is a University Project created by a group of students in their 3rd year at Damascus University.

-## Technologies
-* The simulator is built using Three JS graphics library which uses WebGL.
-* All Physics and Mathematics used were implemented and tested by us.
+Celestial Bodies Simulator is a web-based application that provides a 3D simulation of the solar system and other celestial objects.
+With realistic physics and stunning visuals, users can explore and interact with the planets, moons, asteroids, and comets in our solar system and beyond.

 ## Features
-* Realtime planets creation, edit, and deletion.
-* Realtime values viewer.
+* Realistic 3D simulation of celestial objects.
+* Explore the solar system and beyond.
+* View detailed information about each object.
+* Experience realistic physics and gravitational forces.
+* Customize the simulation with different settings and configurations.
+* 3D Collisions.
 * Real distance, time and mass scale.
-* 3D Collisions.
 * Multiple camera options.

+## Technologies Used
+* Three JS
+* JavaScript
+* WebGL

+### Note
+All Physics and Mathematics used were implemented and tested by us.

 ## Release
 Feel free to try it from [Here](https://twfek-ajeneh.github.io/Solar-System-Simulation/).